11ty/11ty-website/src/docs/watch-serve.md

 Eleventy bundles its own [dedicated Development Server](/docs/dev-server/).
 In versions prior to v2, we used [Browsersync, which you can still use with Eleventy if you’d like](/docs/server-browsersync/).

+For most use cases, the default behavior of this server should handle most things automatically.
+Changing files in your local environment will re-run an Eleventy build and refresh any active web browser sessions on the local site.

 ## Add Your Own Watch Targets {% addedin "0.10.0" %}

 The `addWatchTarget` config method allows you to manually add a file or directory for Eleventy to watch.
 When the file or the files in this directory change Eleventy will trigger a build.
-This is useful if Eleventy is not directly aware of any external file dependencies.
+This is useful if Eleventy is not aware of your project-specific external dependencies.

 {% set codeContent %}
 export default function(eleventyConfig) {